jsleslie/Ohare_taxi_demand/README.md

 ## Data collection
+The data collection stage of this project proved non-trivial due to multitude of sources used.
+Our collection efforts may be separated into three groups:

+- taxi data collection;
+- weather data collection; and
+- passenger arrival estimation.

 **Chicago Taxi trips**

 Taxi data for O'Hare International Airport ("ORD") was obtained from the City of Chicago by querying the Chicago Taxi trips dataset in Google's BigQuery datawarehouse via a Kaggle kernel.
 The Kaggle kernel notebook may be accessed [here](https://www.kaggle.com/jleslie246/querying-ord-trips-from-the-chicago-taxi-dataset).
 The dataset contains trips dating from 2013 to 2018 from approximately 7,000 licensed cabs in the city operated by private companies.